gdiet/backup/README.md

 DedupFS is a file system with transparent file content deduplication.
 This means that if you store multiple files containing the same sequence of bytes, the file system stores the contents only once and references them multiple times.
 Of course, you can still update the contents of any file without impact on the contents of other files.

+The deduplication feature makes DedupFS a perfect choice for storing backups of files like your photo collection.
+Yet DedupFS **is not** a "one click backup solution".
+It's better to regard DedupFS as a backup storage drive where you can backup way more files than on an ordinary storage drive.

 #### Table of contents
 * [Status Of The DedupFS Software](#status-of-the-dedupfs-software)
 * [What DedupFS Can Be Used For](#what-dedupfs-can-be-used-for)